ilex/aiohttp_auth/README.rst

 the library to be reused regardless of the backend authentication mechanism.
 This provides a familiar framework across projects.

-There are two middleware plugins provided by the library.
+There are three middleware plugins provided by the library.
 The auth_middleware plugin provides a simple system for authenticating a users credentials, and ensuring that the user is who they say they are.

 The acl_middleware plugin provides a simple access control list authorization mechanism, where users are provided access to different view handlers depending on what groups the user is a member of.

+The autz_middleware plugin provides a generic way of authorization using different authorization policies.
+There is the ACL authorization policy as a part of the plugin.

 auth_middleware Usage